staram/Basketball-scoreboard/README.md

 * embed a digital LCD style font (.woff)
 * remove trailing dash from list of previous scores
-* confirmation screen when Reset is clicked
+* confirmation screen when Reset is clickeds
-* Home and Guest sections are horizontally and vertically centered
-* mobile-friendly layout